 We were fortunate to have Tim give us a lot of useful information.
 He also rather generously suggested that we could run with the same rules and regulations that they have developed over the years, and then be able to be associated with their fantastic event - how could we pass up an opportunity like that.

 This means that for serious competitors you can enter and race in both events, plus this also saved us a lot of time and hard work having to devise rules and regulations - cheers Tim.

-2013 was runner on a new course down Taylor road that offered a steeper slope, and further distance - that means more speed, more thrills, and a few more spills.
+2013 was run on a new course down Taylor road that offered a steeper slope, and further distance - that means more speed, more thrills, and a few more spills.

 2014 was run on Taylor road again, however we extended the course a further 50meters - even more fun!